 Only stations that have conference enabled can institute a conference.

-- □ Add-On Conference -- Up to eight internal parties can engage in a conference, or seven internal parties with one external party.
-A maximum of five 8-party conferences (five external parties maximum) can be established. - ☐ Multi-Line Conference -- One internal station can engage in a conference with up to four outside parties.
+- □ Add-On Conference -- Up to eight internal parties can engage in a conference, or seven internal parties with one external party. - Multi-Line Conference -- One internal station can engage in a conference with up to four outside parties.